The Holy Spirit set Paul and Barnabas apart

 - Why were Paul and Barnabas chosen from the other prominent leaders of the church?

 - The Holy Spirit had separated Paul and Barnabas for the first missionary journey, but why did they take John Mark also with them?

-- Why did Paul and Barnabas always preached the good news to the Jews first, each time they visited a new place?
+- Why did Paul and Barnabas always preach the good news to the Jews first, each time they visited a new place?

-- Why did they flee from their persecutors in some instances and in other instances stood up to them?
+- Why did they flee from their persecutors in some instances and in other instances stand up to them?